 Shaun Bythell owns The Bookshop, Wigtown – Scotlands largest second-hand bookshop.
 In these wry and hilarious diaries, Shaun provides an inside look at the trials and tribulations of life in the book trade, from struggles with eccentric customers to wrangles with his own staff.
 He takes us with him on buying trips to old estates and auction houses, recommends books and evokes the rhythms and charms of small-town life, always with a sharp and sympathetic eye.

-The book is in a diary format.
+The Diary of a Bookseller is in a diary format.
 Shaun Bythhell describes what is like to have a bookshop, it appears to be not as idyllic as I thought.
 The customers, the staff, the everyday struggles … pretty much everything is represented in the book.

 Some days are hilarious – strange people with awkward requests will appear.
 It might be hard to stop laughing while reading it and Shaun’s sense of humour delivers pure amusement.